Payment card interchange fee and merchant discount antitrust litigation

+In December 2023, claim forms started being mailed to millions of business owners in the class who accepted Visa and/or Mastercard payment cards during the 15-year class period from January 1, 2004, to January 25, 2019.
+The claims period was extended from May 31 to August 30, 2024, and further extended to February 4, 2025.

 Claims

 Plaintiffs allege that Visa, Mastercard, and other major credit card issuers engaged in a conspiracy to fix interchange fees, also known as swipe fees, that are charged to merchants for the privilege of accepting payment cards, at artificially high levels.
 In their complaint, the plaintiffs also alleged that the defendants unfairly interfere with merchants from encouraging customers to use less expensive forms of payment such as lower-cost cards, cash and checks.

 Settlement

-On 27 November 2012, United States District Judge John Gleeson entered an order granting preliminary approval to a proposed settlement.
+On November 27, 2012, United States District Judge John Gleeson entered an order granting preliminary approval to a proposed settlement.
 Speaking of the settlement Gleeson said, “I don’t mean to suggest for a moment that there are not a number of issues that are going to require significant scrutiny.
 I’m not persuaded that the deficiencies are the obvious deficiencies that ought to derail preliminary approval.”
 Gleeson's approval was important because it allows the potential seven million or more members of the class to begin the process of opting in or out of the settlement.